egberts/egberts.github.io-src/content/articles/dnssec-howto.md

 DNSSEC Resource Records
 =======================

-A Resource Record (RR) contains a specific information about the domain.
+A Resource Record (RR) contains specific information about the domain.
 Some common ones are A record which contains the IP address of the domain, AAAA record which holds the IPv6 information, and MX record which has mail servers of a domain.
 A complete list of DNS RRs can be found here.

-Likewise DNSSEC too requires several RRs.
+Likewise, DNSSEC too requires several RRs.

 * DNSKEY Holds the public key which resolvers use to verify.
 * RRSIG Exists for each RR and contains the digital signature of a record.